roqua/opencpu/README.md

 calculations = client.prepare :animation, 'flip.coin'
 ```

-`calculations` variable now holds the calculations that OpenCPU returned to us.
+`calculations` variable now holds the reference URL's to the calculations made
+by OpenCPU.
+These URL are available through one of the following methods.
+Which

-Which of the following methods are available depends on the response from the
+of them are available depends on the package and possible response it can
-package.
+generate.

 **#graphics(obj, type)**